5 Christmas cactus mistakes houseplant experts say hinder this holiday houseplant's ability to bloom – and how to avoid them

-It’s essential to avoid these mistakes for a healthy holiday houseplant, from overwatering to providing too much light
+It’s essential to avoid these mistakes for a healthy houseplant, from overwatering to providing too much light

 With their spectacular, seasonal display, Christmas cactuses are a favorite for brightening the home during the holidays.
 And due to their verdant, trailing stems, they continue to look fabulous for the rest of the year – if you look after them properly.

 Christmas cactus plant care is a little trickier than you might expect.
 So, it’s worth getting to grips with what not to do in terms of watering, lighting, and more.
-This will help you fend off bud-drop, wilting, and other issues that can spoil their appearance and even lead to their demise.
+This will help you fend off bud-drop, wilting, and pests that can spoil their appearance and even lead to their demise.

 Give your Christmas cactus what it needs and you'll be rewarded with vibrant blooms

-5 Christmas cactus mistakes and how to avoid them
+5 Christmas cactus mistakes to avoid

 As with all indoor plants, getting the growing environment right for your Christmas cactus is key to helping it thrive.
+Avoiding the below Christmas cactus mistakes will help you achieve this, as well as make your Christmas cactus bloom year-on-year.

 Avoid waterlogging your Christmas cactus, as this can lead to problems such as root rot

 It’s important to know how often to water houseplants, but this is sometimes overlooked.
-Like all succulents, Christmas cactuses are sensitive to overwatering, so always err on the side of caution.
+Like all indoor succulents, Christmas cactuses are sensitive to overwatering, so always err on the side of caution.

-2. Not enough humidity
+2. Not providing enough humidity

 Too dry an environment won't suit your plant